 This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the Business Modeling Tools Help topic.
+The complete list of tools is available from the Help topic Guide to Business Analysis Tools.

-Decision Table

-The Decision Table Editor can be used simply to record the conditions and the conclusions that form the basis of decision making.
+Decision Table The Decision Table Editor can be used simply to record the conditions and the conclusions that form the basis of decision making.
 Alternatively, implementation code can be generated using the Enterprise Architect Simulation Library (EASL) code generation macros.
 It uses a clear and understandable interface allowing the analyst to enter conditions, condition value columns, defined values that act as a decision point, and one or more conclusions.